 The Purpose Lab exists as the epicentre of student-driven social innovation on Laurier’s Waterloo campus.
 The world’s most complex issues require interdisciplinary collaboration.
-The Purpose Lab is where students from all faculties and years can collaborate and ideate their passions and interests to ideate, collaborate, and implement tangible and impactful social innovations and enterprises.
-Laurier’s mission is to inspire lives of leadership and purpose; the Purpose Lab and Social Innovation and Venture Creation is bringing that mission to life.
+The Purpose Lab is where students from all faculties and years can draw on their passions and interests to ideate, collaborate, and implement tangible and impactful social innovations and enterprises.
+Laurier’s mission is to inspire lives of leadership and purpose; the Purpose Lab is bringing that mission to life.
 The Purpose Lab was made possible from generous donations from both the Wilfrid Laurier University Alumni Association and the Student Life Levy Fund.

 The Community Innovation Hub is the focal point for entrepreneurship and social innovation at the Brantford campus.
 It is designed to provide students, staff, faculty, alumni and Brantford community members with a collaborative space to facilitate social innovation and entrepreneurship activities

 Laurier’s Lightboard Studio has everything instructors need to produce dynamic and visually rich video content for their courses.
 The studio is equipped with a camera and microphones and is centred around a learning glass lightboard, which allows instructors to write and draw concepts on the transparent glass surface in front of them without having to turn away from the camera.
 Ideally suited to record blended and online learning course content, Laurier’s Lightboard Studio is an innovative space for faculty to layer new interactivity into their online and on-campus courses.

 The Creativity Hub at Laurier is a project that aims to accentuate the academic, creative and entrepreneurial elements that already make Laurier’s Brantford campus notable and unique.
 It is an academic, industry and government collaboration; a vibrant physical location for experiential learning and research mobilization; and a workplace focused on the development of artistic co-production and creative ventures.
-It partners with Laurier’s academic programming in Digital Media and Journalism, User Experience Design, Game Design and Development, and a variety of other humanities and social science programs.
+It partners with Laurier’s academic programming in User Experience Design, Game Design and Development, and a variety of other humanities and social science programs.
 The Creativity Hub draws strength from strategic partnerships, which include Conestoga College, Six Nations Polytechnic, and industry partners.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×